 FOR THIS REASON, I HAVE PROPOSED ENACTMENT OF THE NATIONAL CHRONICARE DEMONSTRATION CENTER ACT OF 1974.

-BASICALLY, THIS PROPOSAL WOULD PROVIDE GRANTS FOR THE DEVELOPMENT OF PROGRAMS OFFERING A COMPREHENSIVE RANGE OF SERVICES TO THE CHRONICALLY ILL RESIDENTS OF AREAS WITH DIFFERENT NEEDS AND HEALTH CARE CAPABILITIES.
-More specifically, HEW would make grants to a limited NUMBER OF COMMUNITY CHRONICARE HEALTH CENTERS SERVING RURAL, SUBURBAN, AND URBAN POPULATIONS THESE PROJECTS WOULD THEN BE CLOSELY MONITORED AND EVALUATED FOR THE LESSONS THEY MIGHT PROVIDE FOR OTHER SIMILAR COMMUNITIES.
+BASICALLY, THIS PROPOSAL WOULD PROVIDE GRANTS FOR THE

+DEVELOPMENT OF PROGRAMS OFFERING A COMPREHENSIVE RANGE OF

+SERVICES TO THE CHRONICALLY ILL RESIDENTS OF AREAS WITH DIFFERENT

+NEEDS AND HEALTH CARE CAPABILITIES.

+More specifically, the would make grants to a limited

+NUMBER OF COMMUNITY CHRONICARE HEALTH CENTERS SERVING RURAL, SUBURBAN, AND URBAN POPULATIONS.
+THESE PROJECTS WOULD THEN BE CLOSELY MONITORED AND EVALUATED FOR THE LESSONS THEY MIGHT

+PROVIDE FOR OTHER SIMILAR COMMUNITIES.

-THE FUNDAMENTAL PURPOSE OF THIS LEGISLATION IS TO PROVIDE A SOLID FOUNDATION OF HARD FACTS AND IN-DEPTH ANALYSIS FOR ESTABLISHING A FIRM COMMITMENT TO AN ONGOING PROGRAM OF LONG-TERM HEALTH CARE FOR THE CHRONICALLY ILL.
+THE FUNDAMENTAL PURPOSE OF THIS LEGISLATION IS TO PROVIDE

+A SOLID FOUNDATION OF HARD FACTS AND IN-DEPTH ANALYSIS FOR

+ESTABLISHING A FIRM COMMITMENT TO AN ONGOING PROGRAM OF LONG-TERM

+HEALTH CARE FOR THE CHRONICALLY ILL.

-GIVEN THE SKYROCKETING COSTS OF HOSPITAL CARE, THE EXCESSIVE PORTION OF HOSPITAL COSTS RESULTING FROM TREATMENT OF CHRONIC CONDITIONS, AND THE TREMENDOUS POTENTIAL OF ALTERNATIVE DELIVERY SYSTEMS FOR PROVIDING QUALITY CARE TO THE CHRONICALLY ILL AT LOWER COSTS, I BELIEVE WE NEED THIS LEGISLA-TION AND THE ANSWERS IT CAN PROVIDE AND WE NEED THE ANSWERS JUST AS SOON AS IT IS POSSIBLE TO GET THEM.
+GIVEN THE SKYROCKETING COSTS OF HOSPITAL CARE, THE

+EXCESSIVE PORTION OF HOSPITAL COSTS RESULTING FROM TREATMENT

+OF CHRONIC CONDITIONS, AND THE TREMENDOUS POTENTIAL OF

+ALTERNATIVE DELIVERY SYSTEMS FOR PROVIDING QUALITY CARE TO THE

+CHRONICALLY ILL AT LOWER COSTS, I BELIEVE WE NEED THIS LEGISLA TION AND THE ANSWERS IT CAN PROVIDE.
+AND WE NEED THE ANSWERS
-(General Hospital administration + Design) Rochestimin

-Midicare - Precomption Drug
+JUST AS SOON AS IT IS POSSIBLE TO GET THEM.

-ANOTHER AREA OF CONTINUING MAJOR CONCERN TO ME IS CARE FOR THE MENTALLY AND PHYSICALLY HANDICAPPED, I HAVE AND WILL CONTINUE TO GIVE THIS IMPORTANT AREA MY SPECIAL, PERSONAL Theneglect in this area is shomeful!
-ATTENTION.
+ANOTHER AREA OF CONTINUING MAJOR CONCERN TO ME IS CARE FOR THE MENTALLY AND PHYSICALLY HANDICAPPED I HAVE AND WILL CONTINUE TO GIVE THIS IMPORTANT AREA MY SPECIAL, PERSONAL ATTENTION.
+THE NEGLECT IN THIS AREA IS SHAMEFUL!

 IN THIS REGARD, AND ATTEMPTING TO REMAIN NON-PARTISAN HERE TODAY, I WILL FIGHT WITH ALL MY POWER TO PREVENT A FURTHER EROSION IN THESE PROGRAMS BY AN INDIFFERENT ADMINISTRATION.

-NO ACTION BY THIS ADMINISTRATION HAS INFURIATED ME AS MUCH AS THE PRESIDENT'S CALLOUS VETO, ON ECONOMIC GROUNDS, OF THE ORIGINAL REHABILITATION ACT OF 1973, THIS WAS INCOMPRE-HENSIBLE, INSENSITIVE, AND INHUMANE / IT WILL ALWAYS STAY IN MY MIND AS THE LOW POINT IN THE AMERICAN PRESIDENCY.
+No action by this Administration has infuriated me as MUCH AS THE PRESIDENT'S VETO, ON ECONOMIC GROUNDS, OF THE ORIGINAL REHABILITATION ACT OF 1973.
+THIS WAS INCOMPRE-HENSIBLE, INSENSITIVE, AND INHUMANE, IT WILL ALWAYS STAY IN MY MIND AS THE LOW POINT IN THE AMERICAN PRESIDENCY.
 FINALLY, I WOULD LIKE TO MENTION A SILENT CRISIS THAT OUR NATION FACES.
-IT DOES NOT RECEIVE THE ATTENTION OF WATERGATE, THE ENVIRONMENT, OR THE ENERGY CRISIS, BUT IT IS A CRISIS AND A PROBLEM THAT SAPS THE STRENGTH OF OUR NATION'S MOST VALUABLE RESOURCE -- ITS PEOPLE. / THAT CRISIS IS MALNUTRITION.
-MALNUTRITION IS NOT A HYPOTHETICAL PROBLEM OR ONE ONLY AFFECTING UNDERDEVELOPED NATIONS OF THE WORLD (IT IS A PROBLEM OF INCREDIBLE PROPORTIONS RIGHT HERE IN OUR OWN COUNTRY --PARTICULARLY IN OUR HARD-PRESSED CITIES AND DECLINING RURAL AREAS, AND ESPECIALLY AMONG THE YOUNG
+IT DOES NOT RECEIVE THE ATTENTION OF WATERGATE, THE ENVIRONMENT, OR THE ENERGY CRISIS.
+BUT IT IS A CRISIS AND A PROBLEM THAT SAPS THE STRENGTH OF OUR NATION'S MOST VALUABLE RESOURCE == ITS PEOPLE.

-HUNDREDS OF THOUSANDS OF AMERICAN CHILDREN ARE ROBBED OF THEIR GOD-GIVEN POTENTIAL BEFORE THEY ARE EVEN BORN OR BEGIN TO WALK. - ----RESEARCH FINDINGS CLEARLY SHOW THAT MALNUTRITION DURING THE LAST THREE MONTHS OF PREGNANCY, AND CERTAINLY DURING THE FIRST MONTH OF LIFE, MAY SERIOUSLY HURT A CHILD'S INTELLECTUAL DEVELOPMENT AND LEARNING ABILITY.
-MALNUTRITION SLOWS THE BODY'S GROWTH, RETARDS ITS MATURATION, LIMITS ITS ULTIMATE SIZE, AND MAKES IT MUCH MORE SUSCEPTIBLE TO DAMAGING DISEASES.
-IF PROLONGED, MALNUTRITION SERIOUSLY REDUCES PRODUCTIVITY THROUGHOUT LIFE.
+THAT CRISIS IS MALNUTRITION.

+MALNUTRITION IS NOT A HYPOTHETICAL PROBLEM OR ONE ONLY

+AFFECTING UNDERDEVELOPED NATIONS OF THE WORLD.
+IT IS A PROBLEM

+OF INCREDIBLE PROPORTIONS RIGHT HERE IN OUR OWN COUNTRY - PARTICULARLY IN OUR HARD-PRESSED CITIES AND DECLINING RURAL AREAS.

+AND ESPECIALLY AMONG THE YOUNG.

+Hundreds of Thousands of American Children are Robbed of Their God-given potential before they are even born or begin to WALK.

+RESEARCH FINDINGS CLEARLY SHOW THAT MALNUTRITION DURING

+THE LAST THREE MONTHS OF PREGNANCY, AND CERTAINLY DURING THE

+FIRST MONTH OF LIFE, MAY SERIOUSLY HURT A CHILD'S INTELLECTUAL

+DEVELOPMENT AND LEARNING ABILITY.

+MALNUTRITION SLOWS THE BODY'S GROWTH, RETARDS ITS

+MATURATION, LIMITS ITS ULTIMATE SIZE, AND MAKES IT MUCH MORE

+SUSCEPTIBLE TO DAMAGING DISEASES,

+[IF PROLONGED, MALNUTRITION SERIOUSLY REDUCES PRODUCTIVITY

+THROUGHOUT LIFE.

-JTRITION AFFECTS MANY GROUPS IN OUR SOCIETY, ITS GREATEST PRICE IS EXTRACTED FROM THE CHILDREN.
-OUR NATION CANNOT AFFORD -- IN DOLLARS AND CENTS -- TO LET THESE CHILDREN GROW UP WITHOUT THEIR FULL MENTAL AND PHYSICAL ABILITIES BECAUSE THEY WERE DEPRIVED OF PROPER FOOD.
+WHILE MALNUTRITION AFFECTS MANY GROUPS IN OUR SOCIETY,

+ITS GREATEST PRICE IS EXTRACTED FROM THE CHILDREN.

+/ OUR NATION CANNOT AFFORD -- IN DOLLARS AND CENTS -- TO LET

+THESE CHILDREN GROW UP WITHOUT THEIR FULL MENTAL AND PHYSICAL

+ABILITIES BECAUSE THEY WERE DEPRIVED OF PROPER FOOD.

 WE CANNOT AFFORD THIS TRAGIC LOSS -- AND WE CAN PREVENT IT.

-THIS IS WHY I HAVE CONSTANTLY FOUGHT TO EXPAND OUR FEDERALLY-Meakfast - Day care centure, to ASSISTED SCHOOL LUNCH AND OTHER CHILD NUTRITION PROGRAMS. - Ununsal School ficting / rogram - Filot IN ADDITION, TWO YEARS AGO I SPONSORED LEGISLATION TO ESTABLISH A SPECIAL SUPPLEMENTAL FOOD PROGRAM FOR WOMEN, INFANTS,
+THIS IS WHY I HAVE CONSTANTLY FOUGHT TO EXPAND OUR FEDERALLY-

+ASSISTED SCHOOL LUNCH AND OTHER CHILD NUTRITION PROGRAMS.

+IN ADDITION, TWO YEARS AGO I SPONSORED LEGISLATION TO ESTABLISH

+A SPECIAL SUPPLEMENTAL FOOD PROGRAM FOR WOMEN, INFANTS,

 AND CHILDREN.
-WIC